Solomon-Okechukwu/Car-Sales-Performance-Analysis/README.md

 #### Product Performance
 - Car Models: Corolla leads with 201 units, while Passat and Highlander had only 3 units each.
 - Car Brands: Ford (368 sales) and Toyota dominate, with Honda, Nissan, and Hyundai also strong.
 Together, the top 5 brands contribute approximately 90% of sales.

+## Dashboard Preview
+- Here is an overview of the Car Sales Performance Dashboard

 ## Recommendation
   - Target expansion in urban regions with high untapped demand (e.g., Northern Nigeria).